vestrel00/contacts-android/docs/basics/delete-contacts.md

 .commit()
 ```

-If you want to delete all given Contacts and RawContacts in a single atomic transaction,
+If you want to delete all specified Contacts and RawContacts in a single atomic transaction,

 ```kotlin
 .commitInOneTransaction()